microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The root object is the root of the markup being loaded.

 ## IUriContext interface
-Provided by the Xaml loader to markup extensions to expose the base URI of the markup being loaded
+Provided by the Xaml loader to markup extensions to expose the base URI of the markup being loaded (in the BaseUri property)

 Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The URI is that of the markup file being loaded (the `resourceLocator` value passed to [Application.LoadComponent](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application.LoadComponent)).
+The BaseUri property could be null.

 # API Details